Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Experiments

-To better understand the keywords selected by our attribute–relationship search module, Table~\ref{tab:search_words} presents the top-scoring keywords across different rounds of the $\varepsilon$-greedy search.
-The results show that, despite extensive exploration, the top-scoring keywords consistently converges toward spatially oriented relationships such as \texttt{Spatial Layout} and \texttt{Relative Position}.
-This suggests that: (1) descriptions emphasizing spatial information are most effective for guiding the diffusion model to accurately reconstruct images, as indicated by their highest LPIPS scores; and (2) these attributes also align well with fMRI data, as their CKA scores are no lower than those of the initial keywords, in accordance with the search constraints.
+\textbf{Case Study.} To better understand the keywords selected by our attribute/relationship search module, Table~\ref{tab:search_words} presents the top-scoring keywords across different rounds of the $\varepsilon$-greedy search.
+The results show that, despite extensive exploration, the top-scoring keywords consistently converge toward spatially oriented relationships such as \texttt{Spatial Layout} and \texttt{Relative Position}.
+This suggests that: (1) descriptions emphasizing spatial information are most effective for guiding the diffusion model to accurately reconstruct images, as indicated by their highest LPIPS scores; and (2) these keywords also align well with fMRI data, as their CKA scores are no lower than those of the initial keywords, in accordance with the search constraints.
 This result is consistent with prior neuro-scientific findings showing that neural representations in the brain are sensitive to spatial arrangements and relative positions of objects~\citep{zopf2018representing, graumann2022spatiotemporal}.
-Therefore, we use \texttt{Spatial Layout} as the optimal keyword $a$ to generate structured descriptions for model training.
-Further details are provided in~\cref{app:attr_opt}.
+Therefore, we use \texttt{Spatial Layout} as the optimal keyword $a$ to generate structured descriptions for model training. {Additional implementation details of the attribute/relationship search module can be found in Section~\ref{app:attr_opt} of the Appendix.
+To further demonstrate its robustness, we perform an experiment where all spatial-related keywords are deliberately excluded from the initial keyword set.
+The results, presented in Section~\ref{app:new_keyword_search} of the Appendix, show that the module is still able to identify the relevant spatial keywords, demonstrating the robustness and effectiveness of our search process. }